518656993

 A tangible support measure in the name of peace

 From June to September 2022 the Eni Foundation, with the coordination of the regional structures of the Civil Protection Department, promoted the “Una Vacanza Una Esperienza Per la pace” initiative in collaboration with the D.O.C. s.c.s. cooperative in a number of tourist resorts in Piedmont, Tuscany, Emilia-Romagna and the Marche.
-The aim of the project was to host Ukrainian children and adolescents, together with their families, who have already been provided refuge in Italy for a period of holiday.
+The aim of the project was to host Ukrainian children and adolescents, together with their families, who had already been provided refuge in Italy for a period of holiday.
 With the support of educators, linguistic and cultural mediators, doctors and psychologists, the initiative followed a programme of recreational, study and sports experiences in nature.

 Activities and specific goals of the initiative

-Una Vacanza Una Esperienza Per la pace” was devised as an international solidarity project designed to reduce and mitigate the consequences of the war on Ukrainian children, youths and adults.
-Notwithstanding the language and cultural differences between the participants, the initiative built a common ground and fostered dialogue between the guests, educators and the community through universal languages like play, music, art and the movements of the body.
+“Una Vacanza Una Esperienza Per la pace” was an international solidarity project designed to reduce and mitigate the consequences of the war on Ukrainian children, youths and adults.
+Despite the language and cultural differences between the participants, the initiative aimed to create common ground and foster dialogue between the guests, carers and the community through universal languages like play, music, art and body movements.

-To create a holiday experience suitable for all, the programme of activities took into account of the specific needs, personal stories and ages of individual participants.
-As well as initiatives that promote the host regions and resorts, every holiday involved an in-depth Italian language course consisting of fifteen lessons of an hour and-a-half each and the coordination of an instructor for sports activities.
-In addition, with the support of cultural mediators, the program included intercultural activities, workshops and art courses with the following goals:
+To create a holiday experience suitable for all, the programme of activities took into account the specific needs, personal history and ages of every individual participant.
+As well as initiatives promoting the host regions and resorts, every holiday involved an in-depth Italian language course consisting of fifteen lessons lasting an hour and a half each taught by a schoolteacher and the coordination of an instructor for sports activities.

 The venues selected

-The facilities are well-established and located in safe, protected and welcoming environments.
-As well as the rooms and dining areas, they featured workshops, art studios and large communal spaces.
-A total of 1190 places were made available, with holidays of 20 nights/21 days to offer guests a holiday experience of a suitable duration.
-No organisational activities or transportation were provided for guests to reach the facilities or take them back to their residences in Italy.
+A total of 1190 places were available, with holidays of 20 nights/21 days to offer guests a holiday experience of a suitable duration.
+No organisational activities or transportation were provided for guests to reach the facilities or take them back to the places where they were accommodated while in Italy.

 • Ostello sul Mare in Cesenatico, in Emilia-Romagna